-Some Possible Causes of Coughing
+Common Causes of Coughing in Dogs

 It is important to remember that sometimes your dog will cough for a perfectly innocent reason.
 Perhaps their food or water has just gone down slightly unusually.
 It could be that there is something in the environment that has irritated their throat temporarily.

 Coughs can be caused by a wide variety of conditions.
 Many of these are common and straightforward to manage.
 Some will go away without any treatment, some will require only minimal intervention and then there are less common conditions that have coughing as a symptom that can be more serious.
 While we have provided information on just some of the possible conditions that can be associated with having coughing as a symptom, it is important not to worry, jump to any conclusions or speculate until you have had the chance to consult with your vet.

 Kennel Cough, or to use its medical name Bordetella bronchiseptica or infectious tracheobronchitis, is one of the most common conditions associated with coughing in dogs and it is highly contagious.
 If your coughing dog attends a daycare, has recently stayed at kennels or in a home with other dogs or goes out on a group dog walk or to play in a dog park, there is a high chance that this is what they have contracted.

 It can be caused by a number of different strains of viruses or bacterium and it usually means your dog will have a deep, dry and honking cough, it can send owners into a panic as they think their dog may be choking on something.

 Whilst it is highly contagious it is very rarely serious and although it can make your dog feel a little under the weather and the cough can be uncomfortable, it will usually pass relatively quickly (usually within 1 – 3 weeks).